vizdata-f21/project-1-the_outliers/README.md

 Graph 2: For our second graph, we created a new variable `brand_type`, which grouped the 10 brands into 4 categories: `Beverage`, `Car`, `NFL`, and `misc`.
-All drink brands were placed in the “Beverage” category, car brands were placed in the “Car” category, Doritos and E-Trade were placed in the miscellaneous category, and NFL was placed in its own category.
+All drink brands were placed in the “Beverage” category, car brands were placed in the `Car` category, Doritos and E-Trade were placed in the miscellaneous category, and NFL was placed in its own category.
 Then we grouped by `brand_type` and used the summarise function to create a new variable representing the count of each ad